AM-i-B-V/github-env-manager/README.md

 2. Enter your GitHub Personal Access Token
 3. The token should have the following permissions:
    - `repo` - Full control of private repositories
-   - `admin:org` - Full control of organizations and teams
    - `workflow` - Update GitHub Action workflows

 ### Managing Environments